 b. pH decreased and HCO3 above normal, then it is partially compensated respiratory acidosis

-c. pH is between 7.35-7.40 and the HCO3 is elevated, then it is compensated respiratory acidosis
+c. pH is between 7.35-7.40 and the HCO3 are elevated, then it is compensated respiratory acidosis

 d. pH increased and HCO3 is elevated, then it is partially compensated metabolic acidosis

-We hope this was pretty easy to remember, even if you cannot remember steps, just remember to go approach like: pH>PaCO2>HCO3.
-It will be easy once you start practicing.
-Once you have established the imbalance, you will be able to find out cause behind Acidosis/Alkalosis.
+We hope this was pretty easy to remember, even if you cannot remember the steps, just remember to go approach like pH>PaCO2>HCO3.
+It will be easy once you start practising.
+Once you have established the imbalance, you will be able to find out the cause behind Acidosis/Alkalosis.

 Like high ABG Acidosis refers to four causes: Ketoacidosis, Lactic acid acidosis, Renal failure and Toxins.
-Once you have established the cause and imbalance, you will be able to correct it in the patients.
+Once you have established the cause of an imbalance, you will be able to correct it in the patients.

 Calculate predicted PaCO2 using Winters Formula as below: